Creating a seamless user experience on websites is essential as web development has become a part of our everyday lives.

 Implementing jQuery And Ajax Method

-To register new user records, we will send the above entry form request using the jQuery Ajax code below.
+To register new user records, we will send the above registration form request using the jQuery Ajax code below.

 The click() method caused and triggered a button click event when the users hit the register button.
 The id attribute value of the register button is #btn_register.